svenvc/zinc/zinc-http-components-paper.md

 In many web applications HTML forms are used.
 Examples are forms to enter a search string, a form with a username and password to log in or complicated registration forms.
-The classic, most common way this is implemented is by sending the data entered in the fields to the server when a submit button is clicked.
+The classic, most common way this is implemented is by sending the data entered in the fields of a form to the server when a submit button is clicked.
 It is possible to implement the same behavior programmatically using ZnClient.